sameeran4218/Data-Structures-and-Algorithms/README.md

 # 📚 DSA Notes Repository

 Welcome to my **Data Structures and Algorithms (DSA)** Notes Repository!
 This repository is a collection of my personal notes, resources, and problem-solving approaches for DSA, which I update daily.
 It contains all problems solved from the [Striver's A2Z DSA Sheet](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2).
+It also contains all Leetcode problems i have solved till now.
 It serves as a study resource for myself and anyone else interested in improving their understanding of DSA concepts.

 ## 📖 What’s Inside